-- Room Service: Not available because there really isn’t a fully functioning café onsite.
+- Room Service: Not available because there really isn’t a fully functioning café.

-- Smoking Rooms: No smoking in the rooms but permitted anywhere else.
+- Smoking Rooms: No smoking in the rooms but permitted everywhere else.

 - Best Room: The bungalows feature an uncommon design, shaped like a traditional rice barn.
 And with 2 levels, sea views are possible.

-- For Families: An extra single bed can be placed inside all accommodation.
+- For Families: An extra single bed can be placed inside all accommodations.

-- Public Transport: Long-distance minibusses career along the road between Amlapura and Denpasar (via the turnoff to Padangbai), but not really needed in the local area.
+- Public Transport: Long-distance minibuses pass by along the road between Amlapura and Denpasar (via the turnoff to Padangbai), but are not really needed in the local area.

 - Cars, Motorbikes, & Taxis: There are no metered taxis in this area, so charter a car with a driver from someone along the main road, or better, through the hotel.
 Renting a car is possible from local agencies (but not recommended anywhere in Bali), while motorbikes are easy to rent and a terrific way to explore the east coast.

-- Within 300m in either direction along the laneway, these places are so much quieter than anywhere along the main road:
+Within 300m in either direction along the lane, these places are so much quieter than anywhere along the main road:

-- Ganesha – Fascinating décor, set-priced menus, and extended list of homemade desserts.
+- Ganesh – Fascinating décor, set-priced menus, and extended list of homemade desserts.
 Daily specials add to the attraction.
-1-minute walk.

-- Tenganan (6.2km) – Fascinating millennia-old village pre-dating Hinduism.
+- Tenganan (6 km) – Fascinating millennia-old village pre-dating Hinduism.
 Maybe get a lift up by car or motorbike.
-The walk downhill (5km) to the main road in Candidasa is delightful.
-14-minute drive.
+The walk downhill (5 km) to the main road in Candidasa is delightful.

-- Pasir Putih (8.5km) – One of Bali’s premier beaches, yet still remarkably underdeveloped.
-Accessible by public transport and lovely walk (1.5km) from the turnoff at Bugbug village.
-21-minute drive.
+- Pasir Putih (9 km) – One of Bali’s premier beaches, yet still remarkably underdeveloped.
+Accessible by public transport and lovely walk (1.5 km) from the turnoff at Bugbug village.

-- Padangbai (13.8km) – With a scenic cove, more renowned as the terminal for speedboats to the Gili Islands.
+- Padangbai (14 km) – With a scenic cove, more renowned as the terminal for speedboats to the Gili Islands.
 Accessible by public minibus, shuttle bus, and/or motorbike taxi.
-25-minute drive.

-- Tirtagangga (16.7km) – Bali’s most exquisite water palace is accessible by public transport via Amlapura or shuttle bus.
-30-minute drive.
+- Tirta Gangga (17 km) – Bali’s most exquisite water palace is accessible by public transport via Amlapura or shuttle bus.